 Having a mental health toolbox has been one of the most integral elements of my own self-development journey, and it is something I encourage every person I work with to create for themselves.
-A mental health toolbox consists of self-care practices that you can use to improve your overall wellbeing and during times of stress, overwhelm, or whenever you feel in need of an emotional and energetic pick-me-up.
+A mental health toolbox consists of self-care practices that you can use to improve your overall well-being and during times of stress, overwhelm, or whenever you feel in need of an emotional and energetic boost.

 I like to think of our mental health toolbox like our beauty cupboards.
 Some things inside you will use every day, as part of your daily routine, others you’ll use when you have a flare-up or in times of need, and some things you’ll use simply because you feel like a boost of self-love and relaxation.

 Here are some of my favorite tools that you can include in your own Mental Health Toolbox:

 Meditation is simply the practice of awareness.
 It is an opportunity to be still, to slow down our minds, to focus our attention onto our breath and to come back to the present moment.
 Even five minutes of meditation a day gives us an opportunity to reset and re-centre.
 I find meditation to be particularly helpful when I need to problem solve: it gives me an opportunity to calm down my nervous system, step back, gain a new perspective and open up mental space for creativity.